Trio Accanto: Recordings

 Trio Accanto has over the years made many studio recordings of new works, for radio.
 Several of these were collected onto two CDs, on Assai (2003, featuring works by Mauricio Sotelo, Stefano Gervasoni, Toshio Hosokawa and Brice Pauset) and on Zeitklang (2009, featuring works by Jörg Birkenkötter, Erhard Großkopf, Manuel Hidalgo, Jo Kondo and Bernfried Pröve).
 The trio has released many other individual performances on other CDs.

 Trio Accanto have in recent years begun recording the highlights of its repertoire for Wergo, in purpose-made studio recordings.
 The first of these, Funambules, was released in December 2016 and featured music by Georges Aperghis, Rolf Riehm, Johannes Schöllhorn and Stefan Prins, all pieces commissioned by the trio in the first year of Hodges' membership.
 The second, Songs and Poems, was released in April 2018 and features music by Aldo Clementi, Andreas Dohmen, Wolfgang Rihm, Hans Thomalla and Walter Zimmermann, all of which (apart from Dohmen) are major works from the Trio's "old repertoire" which were not recorded by the Trio in earlier decades.
 The third CD, Other Stories was released in April 2020, and includes four previously unrecorded works by Helmut Lachenmann – two versions of Sakura Variations for trio, plus the solo piano versions of Marche Fatale and Berliner Kirschblüten – along with trio works by Michael Finnissy (Opera of the Nobility), Yu Kuwabara, Martin Schüttler and Martin Smolka.

 A fourth CD has been recorded, solely consisting of works by Christian Wolff, including Trio IX – Accanto and recent Exercises.
-With Hodges, the Trio has also released a recording of a work by Marina Khorkova.
+With Hodges, the Trio has also released recordings of works by Marina Khorkova and Evan Johnson.